Travel jobs are becoming more prominent these days.

-Despite the pandemic that ravaged the hospitality industry, the hotel industry still employs about 1.3 million people in the US.
+The hotel industry employs about 1.3 million people in the US alone.
 That works out to about 1 in every 25 US jobs.

 Working in the hotel industry has its perks, such as interacting with diverse people, a diversity of jobs to work on, getting to serve, and making people’s day.